 “The great product management pitfall: innovation for innovation’s sake.”

-It’s perfectly understandable for a product manager to focus on innovation—to look for the big breakout idea that changes the game, turns her industry on its head, and makes her company the “Apple of [whatever industry she’s in]”.
+It’s perfectly understandable for a product manager to focus on product innovation.
+To look for the big breakout idea that changes the game turns her industry on its head, and makes her company the “Apple of [whatever industry she’s in]”.
 Society has elevated many of the big innovators—Jeff Bezos, Steve Jobs, Elon Musk—to celebrity status.

 The real question you should ask yourself about your new product/new service/new feature idea isn’t whether it’ll be innovative.
-It’s: “Does this address a real need for a real customer?”
+It’s: “Does this address a real need for a real customer?”.
+True, valuable innovation comes out of prioritizing those ideas over the rest.

 Here are a few tips for finding product ideas that actually solve real problems.
 (Your idea might be innovative, too, but that’s secondary.)